-The access point and the PC wireless network adapter were manually configured, for each standard IEEE 802.11 b, g, with typical fixed transfer rates (1, 2, 5, 11 Mbps for 802.11b; 6, 9, 12, 18, 24, 36, 48, 54 Mbps for 802.11g).
-For every fixed transfer rate, data were obtained for comparison of the laboratory performance of the WPA and Open links at OSI layers 1 (physical layer), 4 (transport layer) and 7 (application layer) using the setup of Fig. 1.
+The access point and the wireless network adapter of the PCs were manually configured, for each standard IEEE 802.11 b, g, with typical fixed transfer rates (1, 2, 5, 11 Mbps for 802.11b; 6, 9, 12, 18, 24, 36, 48, 54 Mbps for 802.11g).
+For every fixed transfer rate, data were obtained for comparison of the laboratory performance of the WPA PTMP and PTP links at OSI layers 1 (physical layer), 4 (transport layer) and 7 (application layer) using the setup of Fig. 1.
 For each standard and every nominal fixed transfer rate, an average TCP throughput was determined from several experiments.
 This value was used as the bandwidth parameter for every corresponding UDP test, giving average jitter and average percentage datagram loss.

-At OSI level 1, noise levels (N, in dBm) and signal to noise ratios (SNR, in dB) were monitored and typical values are shown in Fig. 2 and Fig. 3, for open and WPA links, and 802.11b, g, respectively.
+At OSI level 1, signal to noise ratios (SNR, in dB) and noise levels (N, in dBm) were monitored and typical values are shown in Fig. 2.

-The main average TCP and UDP results are summarized in Table I, both for WPA and open links.
-In Fig. 4 polynomial fits were made to the 802.11b, g TCP throughput data for WPA links, where R2 is the coefficient of determination.
-It was found that the best TCP throughputs are for 802.11 g, for every link type.
-The 802.11 b, g average data are reasonably close for both link types.
-The best average 802.11g TCP throughput is for open links.
+The main average TCP and UDP results are summarized in Table I, both for WPA PTMP and PTP links.
+In Figs. 3 and 4 polynomial fits were made to the 802.11b, g TCP throughput data for PTMP and PTP links, respectively, where R2 is the coefficient of determination.
+It was found that, on average, the best TCP throughputs are for 802.11 g and PTP links.
 In Figs. 5-7, the data points representing jitter and percentage datagram loss were joined by smoothed lines.
-Concerning jitter it was found that, on average, the best jitter performances are for 802.11 g for both link types.
-For each standard, jitter performances agree reasonably well within the experimental errors.
-However average jitter for 802.11 b is slightly higher for WPA (5.5+-0.2 ms) than for Open links (5.3+-0.3 ms), meaning that in this case increasing security leads to a minor degradation of jitter performance.
-Fig. 7 shows percentage datagram loss data.
-Except for 802.11 g, where the highest value is for WPA, no significant sensitivities were found for most data (1.4 % on average), within the experimental errors, either to standard or link type.
+Concerning jitter it was found that, on average, the best jitter performances are for 802.11 g and PTP links.
+For percentage datagram loss no significant sensitivities were found on average, for both standards, to link type.

-At OSI level 7 we measured FTP transfer rates versus nominal transfer rates configured in the access point and the PC wireless network adapter for IEEE 802.11 b, g as in [10].
-The results show the same trends found for TCP throughput.
+At OSI level 7 we measured FTP transfer rates versus nominal transfer rates configured in the access point and the wireless network adapters of the PCs for IEEE 802.11 b, g as in [10].
+The results for WPA PTMP and PTP links show the same trends found for TCP throughput.